 Chippewa County updates COVID-19 numbers

-CHIPPEWA FALLS, Wis.
-(WEAU) - The Chippewa County Department of Public Health has updated the COVID-19 numbers for the county.

-There are 39 new confirmed cases in the county, for a total of 556.

-34 new people have been released from isolation for a total of 472.
+There are 10 new confirmed cases since Monday, for a total of 566.
+Five people have been released from isolation, for a total of 477.

+Since Monday, there were 76 new negative test results.
+This brings the total up to 14,825.

 Copyright 2020 WEAU.
 All rights reserved.